vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 {% include image.html src="/images/large-language-models-hallucinations-and-poor-reasoning.png" alt="large-language-models-hallucinations-and-poor-reasoning" %}

 What are the **missing things in current systems**?
-So now we burn through a gajillion, it’s like trillions of floating point operations with all these multiplications and we still get **hallucinations** and we still get quite **poor reasoning capabilities**.
+So now we burn through a gajillion, it’s like trillions of floating point operations with all these multiplications, and we still get **hallucinations,** and we still get quite **poor reasoning capabilities**.
 And there are approaches reducing these judgement deficiencies, but something still seems to be missing.

 Yes, it’s true that humans as well hallucinate.
 For example, you may have a **false memory**, so maybe you don’t remember everything perfectly.
 For example, if there is a crime, oftentimes the people have actually different accounts.